DS4SD/deepsearch-examples/examples/qa/README.md

-# Single Document QA
+# Document QA

-Deep Search allows users to interact with the documents using conversational AI, i.e. you interact with a virtual assistant which answers your questions using the information in a given document.
+Deep Search allows users to interact with the documents using conversational AI, i.e. the user interacts with a virtual assistant which answers their questions using the information from a document collection or a specific document.

-:point_right: Run the [single_doc_qa.ipynb](./single_doc_qa.ipynb) notebook.
+:point_right: For getting started, check out [QA Quick Start](./qa_quick_start.ipynb).

+:point_right: For advanced usage, check out [QA Deep Dive](./qa_deep_dive.ipynb).

 ### Access required